-“Think of the brain as a car,” says Guthmann.
+“Think of the brain as a car,” says Orcena.
 “The limbic system is the highly reactive part of the brain that contains the amygdala, which is responsible for the fight, flight or freeze system.
 That’s like the gas in your car.
 Then you have the frontal lobe, responsible for executive function, logic, and preparedness.
 Those are the brakes.
 Problem is, the limbic system is fully developed in a teen, while the frontal lobe is not.
 It only becomes fully formed when someone is 25.
 So a teen’s brain is like having a car with just a gas pedal and no brakes.”

 Most of us can think back to adolescence and realize that our emotions just felt more intense than they do now.

-As an exercise for parents, “Think back to your first crush or first love,” suggests Guthmann.
+As an exercise for parents, “Think back to your first crush or first love,” suggests Orcena.
 “The emotions were so raw, so deep, so much.
 True, it was the first time you were experiencing them.
 But these feelings were actually more intense, because your frontal lobe was not yet fully developed.”